espocrm/documentation/docs/development/di.md

 ## Container services

 The Contanier contains services.
-These services are supposed to be used in multiple places throughout the system.

-**Lazy initialization** is used, meaning that a service is not loaded until it's asked (as a dependency or implicitly).
+These services are supposed to be used in multiple places throughout the system. **Lazy initialization** is used, meaning that a service is not loaded until it's asked (as a dependency).

 Container services are defined: